 Define the Nonclinical Responsibilities of a Primary Care Physician

-The nonclinical responsibilities of a primary care physician encompass a range of tasks beyond direct patient care.
+The nonclinical responsibilities of a primary care physician encompass a broad spectrum of tasks that extend beyond direct patient care.
+These responsibilities contribute significantly to the efficiency of healthcare delivery and the overall well-being of patients.
 Here’s a detailed breakdown:

 Administrative Duties: